-The Nissan GT-R high-performance sports car is currently the sixth model to carry the GT-R designation, having descended from the performance variant of the Skyline midsize sedan.
-Despite its roots, the GT-R was eventually spun off from the Skyline series beginning with the current R35 generation.
+The GT-R high-performance sports car is currently the sixth model to carry the designation, having descended from the performance variant of the Skyline midsize sedan.
+Despite the car's roots, Japanese automotive stalwart Nissan eventually spun off the GT-R from the Skyline series, beginning with the current R35 generation.
 The design has undergone two facelifts, one in 2011 and another in 2017.

 Throughout its existence, the GT-R set a number of records in venues such as the Nürburgring in Germany, Goodwood Hill in England, Willow Springs in the U.S.A., and Tsukuba Circuit in Japan.
 It has been released in a number of special editions and commemorative versions, appearing in numerous video game titles.
 The GT-R is Nissan’s highest-selling sports car, as well as posting one of the highest sales for any production sports car.

 The current GT-R made its global debut at the Tokyo Motor Show in 2007 as a 2009 model, following the GT-R Concept shown in 2001 and the GT-R Proto Concept previewed in 2005.
 In 2013, the GT-R NISMO trim level was released, and at one point held the record for the world’s fastest volume production vehicle around the Nürburgring by clocking a lap time of 7 minutes 8.67 seconds.

 The Nissan GT-R was officially made available for the Philippine market in 2016, coming in base Premium and upper-spec NISMO variants.
 Although it has been placed in a separate model range, the GT-R retains the ‘Godzilla’ moniker of its predecessor, first used on the R32 Skyline GT-R. The two high-performance cars have little in common, except for four round tail lights that have become a signature of their respective designs.